LexEadem/RuthlessHeavens/System/Core/Shards and Cores.md

 ### Cores
-Cores are hyper-dense essence structures that form inside [[Cultivators]], [[Spirit Beasts]], and [[Monsters]], as well as (more rarely) in locations that experience a high density of ambient [[Essence]].
+Cores are hyper-dense essence structures that form inside [Cultivators](Cultivators.md), [Spirit Beasts](Spirit%20Beasts.md), and [Monsters](Monsters.md), as well as (more rarely) in locations that experience a high density of ambient [Essence](Essence.md).

 They most often appear as a small orb, approximately 1-3 Inches in Diameter.
 Every core is different, but society has broken them down into a series of characteristics for determining their value.
 Every core is rated according to it's *Affinity, Grade, and Purity*.

 *Affinity* is a broad categorization of the Dao that was likely used to form it.
-While it's nearly impossible to tell a Core that comes from a Fire Elemental from one that formed inside the a Sect dedicated to the [[Path of Flames]], we can easily determine that both are heavily associated with the Fire element, and Paths that are compatible with that element would benefit from using the core.
+While it's nearly impossible to tell a Core that comes from a Fire Elemental from one that formed inside the a Sect dedicated to the [Path of Flames](Path%20of%20Flames.md), we can easily determine that both are heavily associated with the Fire element, and Paths that are compatible with that element would benefit from using the core.

 *Grade* refers to the tier of power of the Core itself.
 This is an indicator for cultivators to determine how safe it is for them to make use of the Core.
 Higher Grade cores are far too dense with Essence for low grade cultivators to withstand safely in cultivation, and Low Grade Cores aren't dense enough to cause improvement in the meridians of someone pushing towards Immortality.